A fantasy novel by Edgar Rice Burroughs

 - Adaptational Heroism:

-- In the film, Captain von Schoenvorts is a thoughtful U-Boat officer who treats his men fairly, forbids the killing of survivors after sinking the British ship, and works loyally and faithfully alongside Tyler and Bradley in Caprona, and who ultimately dies tragically thanks to the betrayal of his treacherous second in command Dietz.
+- In direct contrast to how he is portrayed in the novel, Captain von Schoenvorts is a thoughtful U-Boat officer who treats his men fairly, forbids the killing of survivors after sinking the British ship, and works loyally and faithfully alongside Tyler and Bradley in Caprona.
+All his villainous traits are ported over to the character of Dietz.

 - A more minor example is Benson.
+In the novel, Benson has a grudge against the Tyler family, and doublecrosses Bowen aboard the sub early on before being killed.
 In the film, he's just one of the British crew and a definite good guy who gets killed in a fight with some Sto-Lu warriors.

 - Death by Adaptation: Pretty much everyone, but particularly Bradley, Whiteley, Sinclair, and Plesser.
 Other characters such as von Schoenvorts, Dietz and Benson die differently and at different points than they do in the novel, and under entirely different circumstances.